mrvivacious/CS397_SearchableSlides/README.txt

 To do:
 By September 13:
-o Given a single picture of a slide, can we read the text from it?
+√ Given a single picture of a slide, can we read the text from it?
   + https://github.com/naptha/tesseract.js#cdn
   + https://blog.logrocket.com/how-to-extract-text-from-an-image-using-javascript-8fe282fb0e71/

 Sept 27:
 o Given a video of lecture slides, can we detect when the slides change?
   + http://cwestblog.com/2017/05/03/javascript-snippet-get-video-frame-as-an-image/